TheStef56/ScreenRecorder.py/README.md

 sc = s.ScreenRecorder()
 sc.start_recording()

-# do some stuff or set a timeout to record until the end of the timeout
+# do some stuff or set a timeout with time.sleep() to record until the end of the timeout

 sc.stop_recording() # this is needed to stop the recording and process audio and video into a file.mp4